maikia/numpy-demo/README.md

 This Numpy tutorial has been created for [Euroscipy 2022](https://www.euroscipy.org/2022/).
 It can be either:

-- downloaded locally (see the instructions below)
+- downloaded to work locally (see the instructions below)
 - run on a web browser using jupyter lite:
   [![lite-badge](https://jupyterlite.rtfd.io/en/latest/_static/badge.svg)](https://maikia.github.io/numpy-demo/lab/index.html).
   (JupyterLite has been tested on Firefox 90+, Chromium 89+)

-# Download locally
+# Work locally

+The course uses Python 3 and some data analysis packages such as Numpy and matplotlib.
+To install the required libraries, we highly recommend Anaconda (https://www.anaconda.com/download/) or miniconda ( miniconda: https://docs.conda.io/en/latest/miniconda.html ) or another Python distribution that includes the scientific libraries (this recommendation applies to all platforms, so for Window, Linux and Mac). when you install conda Python will be installed along with it.
+Type `conda info` in your terminal to make sure conda installed correctly.

 ## Requirements:

     Python 3.x
+    Scipy
     Jupyter Notebook
     NumPy >= 1.10
     matplotlib

+make sure that you have installed everything correctly and test jupyter notebook by typing `jupyter-notebook`.

-## Quick introduction to Jupyter notebook
+# Quick introduction to Jupyter notebook

 to run Jupyter notebook in your terminal type: <br>
     `jupyter notebook`